Track LH, estrogen, and progesterone to predict, pinpoint, and confirm ovulation.

-Does what you eat impact fertility?
-Up until 10 years ago, we didn’t have many answers.
+How does the food you eat impact fertility?
+Well, up until about 10 years ago, we didn’t have many answers.
 Since then, research has revealed that there could be a significant link.
 Here’s what to eat to boost your fertility.

 Are there really fertility super foods?
 Can what we eat really affect our ability to conceive?
 While your diet might not be the single factor contributing to infertility, what you eat can impact your fertility, and luckily, there are certain foods that can help you boost yours.
 Registered dietitian and wellness expert Tamsin Jordan shares how food and fertility are linked and makes fertility diet suggestions.